 To the best of our knowledge, this report is complete and accurate and is in accordance with generally recognized actuarial practices and methods.
-Mr. Newton, Mr. White, and Mr. Riazi are Enrolled Actuaries.
-All four of the undersigned are independent actuaries and members of the American Academy of Actuaries and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
+All of the undersigned are Enrolled Actuaries, independent actuaries and members of the American Academy of Actuaries, and meet the Qualification Standards of the American Academy of Actuarial opinion herein.
 They are also experienced in performing valuations for large public retirement systems.